- What We Do

 Cash transfers and vouchers are often used when local markets have sufficient food and people simply can’t afford it.
 Cash transfers may be used when people are physically spread out or highly mobile, rapid response is high priority, or food needs are so severe people will spend most new income on food.

-Vouchers may be used when there are specific security concerns associated with the transfer of cash or there is a need to ensure people receive a specific set of foods.
+Vouchers may be used when working with specific vendors, ensuring people receive certain foods, or for security reasons.
 Vouchers can strengthen local markets by enabling participating local vendors to sell more food.
 Debit card or mobile phone cash transfers, as well as electronic vouchers may benefit local banks and mobile phone companies.

 Download PDF [455 kb]